medialab/medialab.github.com/publications/datarama3/presentation.md

 Note: I am suggesting that we rethink the foundation of the way data are conceived as capta by shifting its terms from certainty to ambiguity and
 ---
+## <span class="red-number">II.</span> ~~data~~ capta vizualisation

+Donner à voir les contextes de production des données
+Représenter complexité et diversité des réalités et des interprétations

+---
-## structure à priori vs. à posteriori
+## individus vs. structures

 <blockquote cite="http://onlinelibrary.wiley.com/doi/10.1111/j.1468-4446.2012.01428.x/abstract">
-once we have the experience of following individuals through their connections [...] it might be more rewarding to begin navigating datasets without making the distinction between the level of individual component and that of aggregated structure.</blockquote>
+ it might be more rewarding to begin navigating datasets without making the distinction between the level of individual component and that of aggregated structure.</blockquote>
 <small>**Latour, Bruno, et al.** *« ‘The Whole Is Always Smaller than Its Parts’ - a Digital Test of Gabriel Tardes’ Monads »*.
 The British Journal of Sociology, vol. 63, nᵒ 4, décembre 2012, p.
 590‑615.
 CrossRef, doi:10.1111/j.1468-4446.2012.01428.x.</small>

 ---
+## effet de structure généré par l'exploration intéractive
 <blockquote cite="http://onlinelibrary.wiley.com/doi/10.1111/j.1468-4446.2012.01428.x/abstract">When we navigate on a screen, zooming in and out, changing the projection rules, aggregating and disaggregating according to different variables, what stands out is what remains constant through the shifting of viewpoints (Gibson 1986).
 This is our ‘whole’ [...] much smaller than the sum of its parts"
 (Latour et al. 2012)
 </blockquote>